larryhastings/big/README.md

 A replacement for Python's `sched.scheduler` object, adding full threading support and a modern Python interface.

-Python's `sched.scheduler` object was a clever idea for the time.
-It abstracted away the concept of time from its interface, allowing it to be adapted to new schemes of measuring time--including mock time used for testing.
+Python's `sched.scheduler` object was added way back in 1991, and it was full of clever ideas.
+It abstracted away the concept of time from its interface, allowing it to be adapted to new schemes of measuring time--including mock time, making testing easy and repeatable.
 Very nice!

-But unfortunately, `sched.scheduler` was designed in 1991--long before multithreading was common, years before threading support was added to Python.
-Sadly its API isn't flexible enough to correctly handle some scenarios:
+Unfortunately, `sched.scheduler` predates multithreading becoming common, much less multicore computers.
+It certainly predates threading support in Python.
+And its API isn't flexible enough to correctly handle some common scenarios in multithreaded programs:

-* If one thread has called `sched.scheduler.run`, and the next scheduled event will occur at time **T**, and a second thread schedules a new event which occurs at a time < **T**, `sched.scheduler.run` won't return any events to the first thread until time **T**.
+* If one thread is blocking on `sched.scheduler.run`, and the next scheduled event will occur at time **T**, and a second thread schedules a new event which occurs at a time < **T**, `sched.scheduler.run` won't return any events to the first thread until time **T**.
-* If one thread has called `sched.scheduler.run`, and the next scheduled event will occur at time **T**, and a second thread cancels all events, `sched.scheduler.run` won't exit until time **T**.
+* If one thread is blocking on `sched.scheduler.run`, and the next scheduled event will occur at time **T**, and a second thread cancels all events, `sched.scheduler.run` won't exit until time **T**.